Mar 7, 2024 | Concentration Camp

 Sachsenhausen Concentration Camp, located near Berlin, Germany, was established by the Nazis in 1936.
 It served as a prototype and training center for other Nazi concentration camps later.
 This blog post aims to provide an overview of the camp, its purpose, and its significance during the Holocaust.

-The History of Sachsenhausen Concentration Camp
+History and Establishment of Sachsenhausen Concentration Camp

 Sachsenhausen Concentration Camp was first established for those perceived as political opponents of the Nazis including commu- nists, socialist and similar parties.
 It began as strictly for Polish Jews, but, over the years, Poles, Dutch, Gypsies, freeloaders, professionals, Jews, homosexuals, Jehovah’s Witnesses, intellectuals, thieves, and others were admitted into the camp.